Twitter admits it used info shared for security to target ads

 Twitter said on Tuesday that it inadvertently helped advertisers target ads using personal data users provided for account security.

-The company said in a statement at its blog that the data used for targeting included email addresses and phone numbers–information likely provided by users to set up two-factor authentication protection for their accounts.
+The company said in a statement on its blog that the data used for targeting included email addresses and phone numbers—information likely provided by users to set up two-factor authentication protection for their accounts.

 In its statement posted today, Twitter said the personal data in question was used in the “Tailored Audiences” feature it offers advertisers.
 That feature is similar to Facebook’s “Custom Audiences,” which allows advertisers to upload their own customer lists to find groups of similar prospective customers on the social media site.